 - Password: This menu provides options for managing your password and license keys. - o Login: This performs the same function as the quick button, allowing you to log in. - o Change: This option is used for changing the password. - o Keys: This opens the License Code Manager for managing Option Packs. - Data Recording: This menu provides options for recording and managing data. - Graph Menu: This performs the same function as the quick button, allowing you to manage graphs. - Test Menu: This menu provides options for running various tests. - Valve Signature: This performs the same function as the quick button, allowing you to run a valve signature test. - Step Response: This performs the same function as the quick button, allowing you to run a step response test. - Freq.
-Response: This performs the same function as the quick button, allowing you to run a frequency response test. - Help Menu: This menu provides information about the software and device. - o Info: This provides information about the software version and the device.
+Response: This performs the same function as the quick button, allowing you to run a frequency response test. - PST: This performs the same function as the quick button, allowing you to run a partial stroke test. - Help Menu: This menu provides information about the software and device. - o Info: This provides information about the software version and the device.